bruprai/rivu/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+---

+## Custom made assets using Figma and canva for gifs and short mp4 videos